Dynamic Planning

-In 1994 Dynamic Planning established an International Division, directed by Go Nagai's brother Kenji Nagai (永井謙次) and Federico Colpi, which soon established a network of associated companies throughout Europe and Asia called The Dynamic Group of Companies.
+In 1994 Dynamic Planning established an International Division, directed by Go Nagai's brother Kenji Nagai (永井謙次) and Federico Colpi, which soon established a network of associated companies throughout Europe and Asi] called The Dynamic Group of Companies.

 In March 2001, the International Division was incorporated as d/world, a joint-venture between Dynamic Planning and Marubeni's subsidiary Omega Project.
 Following Marubeni's exit from the anime business in 2001, d/world was liquidated.

 The 2014 anime television series Robot Girls Z is based on Super Robots by Dynamic Planning.